esrlabs/score/docs/features/security_crypto/index.rst

 Abstract
 ========

-Embedded systems have general security goals like confidentiality, integrity, trust and availability.
+Embedded systems have general security goals like confidentiality, integrity, and availability (CIA).
 A security component inside of S-CORE needs to provide several functionalities to achieve these properties by using cryptographic algorithms.

 Motivation
 ==========

-S-CORE will be embedded in an automotive embedded SoC and interconnected via network interfaces with the overall vehicle network.
-It will process data fom various sources, provide data internally and outside of its own ECU.
-S-CORE as a framework will ensure that itself, processed data and its hosted applications operate in a secure manner.
+S-CORE will be embedded in an automotive embedded System-on-a-Chip (SoC) and interconnected via network interfaces with the overall vehicle network.
+It will process data fom various sources, provide data internally and outside of its own hosting chipset.
+S-CORE as a SW platform will ensure that itself, processed data and its hosted applications operate in a secure manner.

 Rationale